 Schematic Option 2

-This option require a modification on the STM32 board and it aim to bring the Vref pin from the STM32 to one of the pins of the development board (PA2).
+This option provide a stable reference voltage to the STM32 ADC, by installing the part indicated in the Schematic as Option 2.
+It requires also a modification on the STM32 board in order to bring the Vref pin from the STM32 to one of the pins of the development board (PA2).
 One component should be removed (the inductor) and a jumper should be created to PA2 according the picture under.
 PA2 is inactive and used just to provide the Vref signal.

 Note: after this modification the STM32 board will work only if 3.3V is applied to PA2 (now Vref)!